nhatdm1534/research_sanctions-trade/README.md

 The datasets are not included in this repository.

 ### Data sources
-- Global Sacntions Database (GSDB).
+- Global Sanctions Database (GSDB).
 - Research and Expertise on the World Economy (CEPII).

 ### Access